mamadaliev/game-of-life/README.md

 <br>

 ## Licence
-Game of Life is released under the [MIT license](https://en.wikipedia.org/wiki/MIT_License).
+Game of Life is released under the [Unlicense](http://unlicense.org/).